-NEW YORK (AP) The pension fund for some of Hostess Brands' workers has hired an investment bank to represent workers and pensioners as the Twinkie maker sells off its brands.
+NEW YORK (AP) The pension fund for one of Hostess Brands' unions has hired an investment bank to represent workers and pensioners as the maker of Twinkies and Wonder Bread sells off its brands.

-In a statement posted Sunday on its website, the bakers' union says the New York firm Gordian Group LLC will represent the fund.
+In a statement posted Sunday on its website, the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union which represents around 6,000 Hostess bakers said Gordian Group LLC will represent the fund.

-Gordian President Peter Kaufman says his company will try to ensure potential buyers hire former Hostess workers and honor the company's pension obligations.
+Gordian President Peter Kaufman said his company will try to ensure that potential buyers hire former Hostess workers and honor Hostess' pension obligations.

 "Given the sale process that is under way, we believe the bakers working with a buyer create the opportunity to increase value and are pivotal to the success of the business," Kaufman said in a statement.
 "Buyers should know that the Bakers are very interested in having direct discussions with them."

 The Bakery and Confectionary Union and Industry International Pension Fund pays out $42 million in benefits per month to 52,000 pensioners, according to its website.
 Hostess told a bankruptcy judge in November that it was no longer able to pay its retiree benefit, which total $1.1 million per month, and that it stopped contributing to its union pension plans more than a year ago.